Nazareth: Middle Ages

 In 1099, the Crusader Tancred captured Galilee and established his capital in Nazareth.
 He was the ruler of the Principality of Galilee, which was established, at least in name, in 1099, as a vassal of the Kingdom of Jerusalem.
 Later, in 1115, Nazareth was created as a seigneury within the principality.
 A Martin of Nazareth, who probably acted as viscount of Nazareth, is documented in 1115 and in 1130/1131.
 Nazareth was the original site of the Latin Patriarch, also established by Tancred.
 The ancient diocese of Scythopolis was relocated under the Archbishop of Nazareth, as one of the four archdioceses in the Kingdom of Jerusalem.
 When the town returned to Muslim control in 1187 following the victory of Saladin in the Battle of Hattin, the remaining Crusaders and European clergy were forced to leave town.
 Frederick II managed to negotiate safe passage for pilgrims from Acre in 1229, and in 1251, Louis IX, the king of France, attended mass in the grotto, accompanied by his wife.

-Mamluk period

 In 1263, Baybars, the Mamluk Sultan, destroyed the Christian buildings in Nazareth and declared the site off-limits to Latin clergy, as part of his bid to drive out the remaining Crusaders from Palestine.
 While Arab Christian families continued to live in Nazareth, its status was reduced to that of a poor village.
 Pilgrims who visited the site in 1294 reported only a small church protecting the grotto.
 In the 14th century, Franciscan friars were permitted to return and live within the ruins of the basilica.